cocbin/CBTableViewDataSource/README.md

      .make();

 ```
-CBTableViewDataSource allows us to define dataSouce in functional programming，logical sequences and pages are order consistent.
-Each section starts with section(),behind section(),can make some configures to section(),but must set up cell,data,adapter for each section().'cell' means this section has been used cell class,'data' is the data of section,adapter binds your data with cell.At the same time,it will set the cell height of section,or set an auto height calculation.What's more,can also set the title,the click event of cell and so on.
+CBTableViewDataSource allows us to define dataSouce in functional programming，logical sequences and pages are order consistent.Each section starts with section(),behind section(),can make some configures to section。But must set up cell,data,adapter for each section.'cell' is the cell class which section is using,'data' is the data of section,and adapter binds your data with the cell.At the same time,it will set the cell height of the section,or use an auto height calculation.What's more,you can also set the title,or the click(touch?) event of the cell and so on.

 CBTableViewDataSource mainly solves servel problems：

-1.Avoid to use all kinds of strange macro definition.Cell class and identifier will be registed automatically.
+1.Avoid to use all kinds of strange macro definition.The cell class and the identifier will be registed automatically.
-2.A perfect solution to solve the problems of different height of call,provide an interface to calculate the height of cell automatically.
+2.A perfect solution to solve the problems of different height of calls,provides an interface to calculate the height of  cell automatically.
 3.An elegent API for dataSource development.

 ### DEMO
-DEMO includes two pages，**First**Show multiple complex section usage in a page.The APP modeled a famous APP in China,mainly showed that the advantage of the framework when use to develop dataSource.
+DEMO includes two pages，**First**Show multiple complex section usages in a page.The APP modeled a famous APP in China,mainly showed that the advantage of the framework when use to develop dataSource.

 ![IMG_0220](media/14650905664965/IMG_0220.png)![IMG_0221](media/14650905664965/IMG_0221.png)

-**second**This page use a Feed page to show the usage of autiHeight.Just use function `autoHeight` and the problem of the calculation of the height of the cell will be solve.
+**second**This page use a Feed page to show the usage of autoHeight.Just need to use function `autoHeight` and the calculation of the height of the cell will be solve.

 ![IMG_0222](media/14650905664965/IMG_0222.png)